openshift/sriov-network-operator/README.md

     vendor: "8086"
 ```

-From this example, in status field, user can find out there are 2 SRIOV capable NICs on node 'work-node-1'; in spec field, user can learn what the expected configure is generated from the combination of SriovNetworkNodeConfigPolicy CRs.
+From this example, in status field, the user can find out there are 2 SRIOV capable NICs on node 'work-node-1'; in spec field, user can learn what the expected configure is generated from the combination of SriovNetworkNodeConfigPolicy CRs.
+In the virtual deployment case, a single VF will be associated with each device.

 ### SriovNetworkNodeConfigPolicy

 This CRD is the key of SR-IOV network operator.
 This custom resource should be managed by cluster admin, to instruct the operator to:

 1. Render the spec of SriovNetworkNodeState CR for selected node, to configure the SR-IOV interfaces.
+In virtual deployment, the VF interface is read-only.
 2. Deploy SR-IOV CNI plugin and device plugin on selected node.
 3. Generate the configuration of SR-IOV device plugin.